Battle of Debaltseve: After Minsk II

 Despite the signing of a new ceasefire agreement on 12 February 2015, fighting intensified around Debaltseve.
-Separatist forces attempted an offensive on Debaltseve proper in an effort to push out government troops before the start of the ceasefire, which was to come into effect at 0:00 EET on 15 February 2015.
+Russian forces attempted an offensive on Debaltseve proper in an effort to push out government troops before the start of the ceasefire, which was to come into effect at 0:00 EET on 15 February 2015.
 Heavy artillery barrages were reported to have struck the city, and the strategic Bakhmut highway was under intense shelling.
-Government troops made an attempt to recapture Lohvynove, but were ambushed by separatist militants.
+Government troops made an attempt to recapture Lohvynove, but were ambushed by Russian groups.
 One Ukrainian soldier described the situation in the village as a "meat grinder" that was "worse than even those in Donetsk and Luhansk airports".
 At least 96 Ukrainian soldiers were wounded, whilst the number of dead was unknown because Ukrainian forces were forced to escape before they could remove the bodies of their comrades.
 Fighting continued along the Bakhmut highway into 14 February, as DPR insurgents continued their attempt to eliminate Ukrainian resistance.
 Donetsk regional chief of police Vyacheslav Abroskin said that intense shelling was "destroying Debaltseve".
 United States Department of State spokeswoman Jen Psaki said that the Russian Armed Forces had deployed "a large amount of artillery and multiple rocket launcher systems around Debaltseve", and that Russia was responsible for shelling of the city.
 A report by The New York Times said that the Bakhmut highway had become completely impassable by 12 February, and that no one had travelled on it since that day.
 It also said that the road had been laced with land mines.
 Ukrainian president Petro Poroshenko ordered his forces to observe the ceasefire as it came into effect at 0:00 EET on 15 February, and insurgent commanders did the same.
 Though fighting ceased across most of the combat zone, it continued at Debaltseve.
 DPR leader Alexander Zakharchenko said that Minsk II did not apply to Debaltseve, as it was not mentioned in the agreement.
 One Ukrainian soldier who was stationed at a checkpoint in the village of Luhanske, to the north of Debaltseve, said that there was "no ceasefire".
 During the course of 15 February, shelling struck Ukrainian positions, and separatist forces made multiple attacks upon the city from the west and east, storming government positions in the nearby village of Chornukhyne.
 Nevertheless, shelling in the area was less severe than it had been in the days prior to the start of the ceasefire.
 OSCE monitors, meant to observe the implementation of Minsk II, were denied access to Debaltseve by the separatist authorities.